Adobe XD or Sketch: Which Will Result in the Best UX?By Daniel Schwarz

 By the way, the stunning UI kit used in these screenshots is called Dishy (created by Serge Vasil) and you can find it here.

 Repeat Grids is an iconic feature in Adobe XD ⏤ something that no other UI design application currently offers.
 It allows you to repeat components horizontally and vertically while inserting unique content in each tile.
 You can even multi-drag assets (image and text files) from your desktop to have that content inserted and distributed automatically.

-So far, Sketch hasn't implemented a feature like this, although because Sketch allows the dev community to build extensions you can install the Craft Plugin which will allow you to accomplish the same thing.
+So far, Sketch hasn’t implemented a feature like this, although because Sketch allows the developer community to build extensions, you can install the Craft Plugin which will allow you to accomplish the same thing.

 Personally, I love the fact that this feature in native in Adobe XD!

 Prototyping user flows isn’t something that you can do in Sketch, so ‘Sketchers’ have to fall back on integrating with another service like InVision App, Marvel App or Atomic App (which is fine, they’re all wonderful apps!).
 Adobe XD offers design and prototyping tools built into one, so if you like to keep your workflow contained to a single app, then Adobe XD might be for you.

 Image asset export is very similar in both apps, although I do sometimes need to export JPG files, which only Sketch supports, so this really comes down to your individual needs.